awillig/dcp-vardis/dcp-vardis-project/README.md

 * A simulator based on the OMNeT++ discrete-even simulation framework ([website](https://omnetpp.org)) and the INET module library for OMNeT++ ([website](https://inet.omnetpp.org/)).
 The simulator can be found in sub-directory `dcpsimulation`.
-* A first (and incomplete) implementation of the DCP/Vardis protocol stack in the C++ programming language under Linux, tested on Raspberry Pi 5 devices.
+* A first implementation of the DCP/Vardis protocol stack in the C++ programming language under Linux, tested on Raspberry Pi 5 devices.
 The implementation can be found in sub-directory `dcpimplementation`.

 We welcome any contributions!
 If you are interested in contributing to this project please get in touch with [Andreas